 Applicants who completed the GED should submit all partial high school transcripts and an official General Education Development (GED) transcript.
-Minimum guidelines for acceptance of the GED are a score of 2250; the average of the five test scores must be 450 and there must be a minimum score of 410 on each of the five tests.
-GED scores prior to January 1, 2002 must have a score of 225; the average of the five test scores must be a minimum score of 41 on each of the five tests.
+Minimum guidelines for acceptance of the GED is a score of 165.
+Scores between January 1, 2002 and December 31, 2015 should be 2250; the average of the five test scores must be 450 and there must be a minimum score of 410 on each of the five tests.
+GED scores prior to January 1, 2002 must have a score of 225; the average of the five test scores must be 45 and there must

+Mid-Atlantic Christian University 2016-2017 Academic Catalog be a minimum score of 41 on each of the five tests.
 If any of the individual test scores are below the minimum score of 410 or 41 this may result in a provisional acceptance.